SimenCodes/heads-up/README.md

 ####Uninstalling:####
 If you find that the uninstall button is disabled, go to Settings > Security > Device administrators > Heads-up, and tap Disable.

+####Something else?####
+Something I haven't covered here?
+I answer all kinds questions in the [issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
+If your question hasn't been answered there already, feel free to ask!
+*PS: Let me know that you've tried the steps here when asking qustions.
+If you don't, the first thing you'll get is a link to this list.*

 ##Contact##
 Problems, feature requests or questions?
-Go to the [Issue tracker](https://github.com/SimenCodes/heads-up/issues/).
+Go to the [Issue tracker](https://github.com/SimenCodes/heads-up/issues?q=is%3Aissue).
+You can also [email](mailto:sb@simen.codes) me, but I'm slower to answer emails.